 All visitors to school property are required to report to the Building Principal's office and receive permission to remain on school property.
 All visitors must sign a visitors' log, show identification, and wear a visitor's badge.
 When leaving the school, visitors must return their badge.
 On those occasions when large groups of parents and friends are invited onto school property, visitors are not required to sign in but must follow school officials' instructions.
-Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.
+[Note: Please confirm this language reflects the District's actual practice regarding visitors, i.e., you may need to include that visitors to the District office need to report to the reception area] Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.
 2